xma711/notebook/programming/java/README.md

 	if the gui class itself handles the actions, then just pass itself ('this') to the method.

-java in Android
+Java in Android
 ----------------

-there must be a java virtual machine there too, which adds one extra level in the os.
+There must be a java virtual machine there too, which adds one extra level in the os.

 Some notes
 -------------------

-java filename has to be the same as the class name.
+Java filename has to be the same as the class name.

 Every public class that you write must be in a separate .java file where the first part of the file name is identical to the class name.

 A JAR file is a single file that contains many .class files

 To run a jar file, before generating it, i need a Manifest.mf file to indicate what will be the main class in the jar file.
-manifest.mf looks sth like this:
+Manifest.mf looks sth like this:
 ```
 Manifest-version: 1.0
 Main-Class: HelloWorld